GARBAGE SERVICE & RECYCLING

 Residential Pick-Up

-Residential Pick-up at your designated location occurs EVERY Monday, except for these holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, and Christmas Day.
+Residential Pick-up at your designated location will now vary based on your address (view the map) but will be provided weekly except for these holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+Pick-up will resume the following day.

 All trash and qualified recyclable materials should be placed at the pick-up location NO EARLIER than 24 hours before your scheduled pick-up (i.e. Monday pick-up goes out Sunday).

-Items Waste Management will NOT take:
+Items Valley Waste will NOT take:

 Garbage Preparation Guidelines: